laurelherting/lmh-headspace/AWS/examTips.md

 Physical EC2 server dedicated for use
 Can help reduce costs by allowing you to use your existing server-bound software licenses

-* If spot instance is terminated by Amazon EC2, you will be charged for partial usage, but if you terminate it yourself, you'll be charged for any hour in which the instance ran.
+* If spot instance is terminated by Amazon EC2, you'll be charged for partial usage
+* If you terminate it yourself, you'll be charged for any hour in which the instance ran.

 1. Elastic Compute Cloud (Amazon EC2)
 2. Instance Types